 Mermaids are unknown in the Kingdom of Daventry, our waters are too chill perhaps, but travelers' tales of them are common, and all rave of their beauty and their beautiful songs.
 For this reason the king knew upon what he was gazing when he discovered her not long later.
-Stretched out lazily on a large rock rising out of the waves, with long green hair covering her breasts and sunlight bouncing rainbow sparkles from her scales, the mermaid seemed a vision shimmering in the rocky surf.
-Graham knew he must talk to her, but his shouts did not carry over the sound of the surf.
-Swimming to where she was, the king was overwhelmed by her loveliness.
+Stretched out lazily on a large rock rising out of the waves, with long green hair covering her breasts and sunlight bouncing rainbows from her scales, the mermaid seemed a vision shimmering in the rocky surf.
+Graham knew he must talk to her, but his shouts did not carry over the sound of the ocean.
+Swimming out to where she was, the king was overwhelmed by the mermaid's loveliness.
 Taking the bunch of flowers the blond girl had given him the day before-only slightly faded and not wilted at all, or so the king recalls-Graham presented them to her as tribute to her beauty.

-A smile, for which a man might die, crossed her face as she took the bouquet.
-She raised her voice in song to call forth a bridled seahorse, which suddenly swam up to the king's side.
+A smile, for which a man might die, crossed the mermaid's face as she took the bouquet.
+She raised her voice in song, and a bridled seahorse suddenly swam up to the king's side.
 The mermaid then disappeared under the waves.